 Current statistics have shown that countries with the highest dairy consumption including Finland, Sweden, England and

 According to many studies, the factors for osteoporosis is about 70% genetic and 30% environmental.
 Caucasians and Asians usually have lower bone density values than African Americans, Hispanics, and Latino Americans.
-The most important genes in the Nutrition Genome Report for bone health according to research is the vitamin D receptor gene (VDR), SHBG, APOE, GPX1, and SOD.
-We are currently researching a new interleukin -6 (IL-6) polymorphism and its connection to bone density.
+The most important genes in the Nutrition Genome Report for bone health include SHBG, APOE, GPX1, and SOD.

 SHBG Polymorphisms and Bone Health